 Paige Hochhalter

-Paige Hochhalter is a second-year undergraduate student at Arizona State University, currently pursuing a concurrent degree in Creative Writing and Film and Media Production.
-Paige has been writing stories since she learned how to hold a pencil, and aims to explore themes of mental health, friendship, and sexuality through her work.
+Paige Hochhalter is a third-year undergraduate student at Arizona State University, currently pursuing a BA in Creative Writing, and a minor in Film and Media Production.
+She aims to explore themes of mental health, grief, friendship and identity through her work.
 Alongside writing, she also enjoys reading (shocker), painting, and performing Broadway musicals alone in her bedroom.

 Robin Willett

-Robin Willett is a third-year creative writing student at Arizona State University.
-They have a love for birds, video games, film soundtracks, and all things sci-fi.
+Robin Willett is a fourth-year creative writing student at Arizona State University.
+When not reading or writing, they enjoy listening to film soundtracks, playing games, and birdwatching.

 With special thanks to our partners…